ondrovic/git-cleanup-merged/README.md

 - 🔍 **Smart Detection**: Automatically checks GitHub PR status for tracked branches
 - 🏷️ **Untracked Branch Support**: Clean up local-only branches with `--untracked-only` mode
-- ✅ **Safe Deletion**: Only deletes branches with merged PRs or untracked branches
+- ✅ **Safe Deletion**: Only deletes branches with merged or closed PRs, or untracked branches
 - 🔒 **Protection**: Never deletes `main`, `master`, or your current branch
 - 👀 **Preview Mode**: Dry-run option to see what would be deleted
 - 📂 **Directory Support**: Operate on any git repo by passing a directory as the first argument